-Around 18% of the total heat loss from a typical house is through the windows.
-By reducing window draughts you can cut the heat loss and make your home more comfortable
+Approximately 10% of the total heat loss from a typical house is through the windows.
+Secondary glazing can be a cost-effective way of reducing this heat loss and making your home more comfortable.

-For some householders replacing old single-glazed windows with modern double-glazing is not an option.
-This may due to the cost involved, or because the house is listed or in a conservation area where original features like sash windows have to be retained.
+For some people, replacing old single-glazed windows with modern double-glazing is not an option.
+This may be due to the cost involved, or because the house is listed or in a conservation area where original features like sash windows have to be retained.

 Transparent film secondary glazing